 2) Win Your Mind First:

-- The initial breath of the chilly air might make your mind go unsteady on whether or not to bike in the first place.
+- The initial breath of the chilly air might make your mind go unsteadily on whether or not to bike in the first place.
 Nevertheless, look at yourself and emphasize to your mind how dearly you want to ride the snow as well, as how self-accomplishing it will be.

 - The secret to get a grip on your mind is to look at yourself, earnestly waiting to have the best adventure (the best routine) of your life.
 Tell your mind how prepared you are for the same.
 Crosscheck your emergency packs and plunge right in!